Urticaria in Child

 Diseases with urticarial lesions include:

-- Serum sickness / serum sickness-like reaction – Associated with fever, lymphadenopathy, arthralgias (refusal to use an extremity), dusky skin lesions, and recent drug (ie, beta-lactam) or sera exposure.
+- Serum sickness / serum sickness-like reaction – Associated with fever, lymphadenopathy, arthralgias (look for refusal to use an extremity), dusky skin lesions, and recent drug (ie, beta-lactam) or sera exposure.

 - Kawasaki disease – The child appears ill and is febrile.

-- Urticarial vasculitis – Individual lesions last longer than 24 hours and are associated with purpura and arthralgias or arthritis (joint swelling or refusal to use extremities).
+- Urticarial vasculitis – Individual lesions last longer than 24 hours and are associated with pain, purpura and/or arthralgias or arthritis (look for joint swelling or refusal to use extremities).

 - Mastocytosis (urticaria pigmentosa) – Has persistent yellow-brown macules and plaques that urticate with stroking.